Data Privacy Notice – 1st September 2022

 We may hold information about you which includes sensitive personal data, such as health or criminal conviction information.
 We will only hold this data when we need to for the purposes of the product or services we provide to you or where we have a legal obligation to do so.
 Examples of when we use this type of data include:

-- Medical information, for example, where you apply for life insurance, income protection, mortgage protection or investment products or travel insurance.
+- Medical information, for example, where you apply for life insurance, income protection, mortgage protection or investment products or travel insurance and motor insurance.

 - If you have criminal convictions, we may process this information in the context of completing an insurance policy.

-- Information about you provided by others If you give us information about someone else, or someone gives us information about you, (for example, where another person provides your information to us during the course of a joint application), we may add it to any personal information we already hold and use it in the ways described in this Data Privacy Notice.
+- Information about you provided by others If you give us information about someone else, or someone gives us information about you, (for example, where another person provides your information to us during the course of a joint application), it must be given with their/your consent and we may add it to any personal information we already hold and use it in the ways described in this Data Privacy Notice.

 - Information which you have consented to us using